Sergeant: Army

 In the United States Army, although there are several ranks of sergeant, the lowest carries the title of sergeant.
 Sergeant is the enlisted rank in the U.S. Army above specialist and corporal and below staff sergeant, and is the second-lowest grade of non-commissioned officer.
 The rank was often nicknamed "buck sergeant" to distinguish it from other senior grades of sergeants.
 Sergeants in the infantry, for example, lead fire teams of four men.
 There are two fire teams in a nine-man rifle squad, which is led by a staff sergeant.
 Sergeants are normally section and team leaders and are a critical link in the NCO channel.
 These non-commissioned officers live and work with their soldiers every day and are responsible for their health, welfare and safety.
 These section and team leaders ensure that their soldiers meet standards in personal appearance and teach them to maintain and account for their individual and unit equipment and property.
 The NCO enforces standards and develops and trains soldiers daily in their military occupational specialty and unit mission.

 Drill sergeants are typically addressed as "drill sergeant" regardless of rank, though use of this term depends on post policy.
 When serving a tour as drill sergeant this is indicated by the traditional campaign hat.
 In late 1971, Headquarters, Continental Army Command (CONARC) received approval from the Chief of Staff of the Army for permission to include women in the Drill Sergeant Program.
-In February 1972, six Woman Army Corps (WAC) noncommissioned officers from Fort McClellan, Alabama, were enrolled in the Drill Sergeant Program, at Fort Jackson, South Carolina.
+In February 1972, six Woman Army Corps (WAC) non-commissioned officers from Fort McClellan, Alabama, were enrolled in the Drill Sergeant Program, at Fort Jackson, South Carolina.
 Upon graduation, the women were authorized to wear the female drill sergeant campaign hat.
 Today, women drill sergeants are also referred to as "drill sergeant", regardless of their rank.
 Both men and women drill sergeants will always wear the drill sergeant badge indicating they completed the required training program at an authorized drill sergeant academy.
 The army drill sergeant badge appears on the right breast pocket.